ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/04-list-implementation.md

 A very simple way of implementing a **Map** using a list, is to use [key-value pairs](#key-value-pair){.term}.

-    class KVPair:
-        KVPair(key, value):
-            this.key = key
-            this.value = value
+    datatype KVPair of K and V:
+        key: K
+        value: V

 Now we can create a **Map** class that uses an underlying **List** of **KVPair**.
 So the only thing we need is really an internal variable referring to the underlying list.

-    class LinkedMap implements Map:
+    datatype LinkedMap implements Map:
-        LinkedMap():
-            // This could also be a DynamicArrayList: this.internalList = new LinkedList()
+        internalList: LinkedList of KVPair = new LinkedList()

 Finding the value for a certain key is easy.
 We just iterate through all entries and stop whenever we find a matching key.

-    class LinkedMap implements Map:
+    datatype LinkedMap implements Map:
         ...
         get(key):
-            for each entry in this.internalList:
+            for each entry in internalList:
                 if key == entry.key:
                     return entry.value
             return null